elastic/kibana/rfcs/text/0011_global_search.md

 #### Redirecting to a result

-Having absolute urls in our results is a necessity for external consumers, and makes the API more consistent than mixing relative and absolute urls, however this makes it less trivial for UI consumers to redirect to a given result in a SPA friendly way (using `application.navigateTo` instead of triggering a full page refresh).
+Having absolute urls in GS results is a necessity for external consumers, and makes the API more consistent than mixing relative and absolute urls, however this makes it less trivial for UI consumers to redirect to a given result in a SPA friendly way (using `application.navigateTo` instead of triggering a full page refresh).